 - ofloxacin 300 mg taken twice a day for 7 days

-You should abstain from having sex until the infection resolves — usually within one to two weeks.
+It’s best to abstain from having sex until the infection resolves — usually within 1 to 2 weeks.
 Your sexual partner(s) also need treatment even if they don’t have any signs of symptoms.
 This is to avoid passing the infection back and forth.

-There are several home remedies for chlamydia and a number of websites claim that these home remedies can cure chlamydia.
+There are several home remedies for chlamydia, and a number of websites claim that these home remedies can cure chlamydia.
 While some of the home remedies have been shown to have antibacterial properties, antibiotics are the only proven cure for chlamydia.
-It isn’t worth the risk of infertility or illness to not treat chlamydia.
+If untreated, chlamydia can lead to infertility or other serious complications.

-If you experience symptoms, some of these home remedies may be effective for symptom relief, but they cannot cure the infection itself.
+If you experience symptoms, some of these home remedies may be effective for symptom relief, but they can’t cure the infection itself.

 Garlic has a number of proven health benefits and has been a popular home remedy for centuries.
 It contains active compounds, such as

-Garlic does have proven antifungal properties and has been
+Garlic has proven antifungal properties and has been

 Echinacea is used as a home remedy for a few conditions, but is best known as a natural cold and flu remedy.
 Echinacea extract has been